buildkite/frontend/README.md

 # Buildkite Frontend

-This repository contains the UI components that make up the [Buildkite](https://buildkite.com/) frontend.
+This repository contains the UI components that make up the new [Buildkite](https://buildkite.com/) frontend.
+It currently can't be run by itself, and it doesn't contain everything, it's currently imported into the main application alongside the existing code.
+Over time everything will be migrated to this repository.

 The main technologies used are:

 - ES6